bookofproofs/bookofproofs.github.io/_sources/history/19th-century/abbe.md

 * This authority was bound by a set of statutes drawn up by Abbe himself, after studying sociology and law for two years.
 * Abbe introduced industrial relations changes into the Zeiss optical works in 1896 which today sound commonplace but were many years ahead of their time.
 * Abbe, the founder of the Carl Zeiss Foundation, was a social reformer and philanthropist.
+* To be a human being was considered by Ernst Abbe as a rightful demand of the industrial worker; ...
 * Abbe studied the effects of mechanisation of labour which separated the workers from their tools and the development of corporations which separated ownership and control.
 * Foreseeing the bad effects of mechanisation of industry, Abbe suggested to other employers and to the State that a substantial part of industrial profit should be used to improve the economic and social conditions of the workers; greater security should be given by a pension and profit sharing plan, and by severance pay; workers' committees should establish greater social recognition and participation in management responsibility.
 * Abbe stopped teaching at the University of Jena in 1891.